buzzkillb/docker-denarius-wallet/README.md

-# Unofficial Bitcoin core wallet GUI for docker
+# Unofficial Denarius wallet GUI for docker

-Unofficial [bitcoin core](http://www.bitcoincore.org/) wallet GUI docker image to be run standalone or inside a browser window using [Xpra](https://www.xpra.org/).
+Unofficial [Denarius](https://denarius.io) wallet GUI docker image to be run standalone or inside a browser window using [Xpra](https://www.xpra.org/).

 Having the wallet available as docker container has some advantages like: